SCTU

 Project Background

 In 1938 the US Army Corp began channelizing the LA River to control flood issues and allow for economic development in Los Angeles County.
 The LA River has not been a free-flowing channel since then.
-While channelization has provided protection from historic flood issues, we have lost our natural habitats and ecosystems that come with a wild river.
+While channelization has provided protection from historic flood issues, we have lost our natural habitats and ecosystems that come with a natural river corridor.

-The Lower LA River Channel Restoration and Access Project is part of a broad Los Angeles County effort to improve habitat conditions, open space, and access along the LA River.
+The Lower LA River Channel Restoration and Access Project is part of a broad effort to improve habitat conditions, open space, and access along the LA River.
 It builds upon restoration efforts along the 51 miles of the LA River.
-These efforts seek to create a functioning “urban river” by restoring habits and improving access.
+These efforts seek to create a functioning “urban river” of flood safe habitat nodes and expanded outdoor opportunities for communities that lack equitable access to open space.

 The San Gabriel and Lower Los Angeles Rivers and Mountains Conservancy (RMC) funded our conceptual design project in collaboration with the Santa Monica Mountains Conservancy (SMMC).
 The RMC and SMMC recently established the Los Angeles River Fish Passage Program and seeded that effort for design and implementation work along the LA River. (information can be found here)

 A central feature of the design project will be the reconfiguration of the straight low flow channel.
-Meandering channel designs with rock features, pools, shade, and resting spots will provide the habitats found in wild rivers.
+Meandering, engineered channel designs with rock features, pools, shade, and resting spots will provide habitat found in natural rivers.
 These features will provide habitat needed for fish, birds, and other wildlife to flourish while minimizing flood risk.

 What are the project Goals?